 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern the

-EN25Q80C (2A) provides the following data protection mechanisms:
+To address this concern the device provides the following data protection mechanisms:

-- Power-On Reset and an internal timer (t{PUW}) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write Status Register instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
-This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) instruction completion or Page Program (PP), Quad Input Page Program (QPP) instruction completion or Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - The Block Protect (CMP, 4KBL, TB, BP2, BP1, BP0) bits allow part of the memory to be configured as read-only.
-This is the Software Protected Mode (SPM).
+- Power-On Reset and an internal timer (tPUW) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write Status Register instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
+This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) / Write Status Register 4 (WRSR4) instruction completion or Page Program (PP) / Quad Input Page Program (QPP) / Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - The CMP, 4KBL, TB, BP2, BP1, BP0 bits allow part of the memory to be configured as read-only.
+This is the Software Protected Mode (SPM). - The Write Protect (WP#) signal allows the CMP, 4KBL, TB, BP2, BP1, BP0, WPDIS, HDEN bits and Status Register Protect (SRP) bit to be protected.
+This is the Hardware Protected Mode (HPM).

-- The Write Protect (WP#) signal allows the Block Protect (4KBL, TB, BP2, BP1, BP0) bits, Status Register Protect (SRP) bit, HDEN, WPDIS, CMP to be protected.
-This is the Hardware Protected Mode (HPM). - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Power-down instruction).
+• In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Power-down instruction).